Researchfish collects information about the outcomes of your research, for demonstrating impact and value to funders.

 You can nominate delegates to help you complete information on your grants.
 However, the PI is responsible for the final submission on the system.

 Using Pure to update researchfish

 Researchfish now has a bulk upload facility which allows the upload of information from Pure directly to Researchfish.
 This facility is only available for outputs with a DOI or PubMed ID.

-Data added to Pure now will not be included in the 2019 submission period, but will be added for the 2020 data collection period.
+Data added to Pure before 25 January will be included in the 2020 submission period, after that date it will not be included but added for the 2021 data collection period.

 To benefit from this, link publications to your projects in Pure.
 In many cases, the most convenient time to do this is when you first create your publication in Pure, but it can also be done retrospectively.
 The University will then upload this data into Researchfish on your behalf.
 See how to link content in Pure.

 You will still be required to enter details of other publications and all other research outcomes into Researchfish and submit your return during the submission period.